engels

 4.1 Arrival in Italy and preparation for the discussions.

 On November 27, 1437, about 700 Greeks embarked on the papal ships.
 Among them the emperor, the patriarch, bishops, monastics, scholars, officials, soldiers and servants.
-Landing in the port of Korcula at the end of January 1438, the emperor and patriarch learned of the death of Sigismond (Dec.
-9, 1437).
+Landing in the port of Korcula at the end of January 1438, the emperor and patriarch learned of the death of Sigismond of Hungary (Dec.
+9, 1437), the initiator of Basel.
 Had they heard this in Constantinople they would not have left at all.
 On February 8, 1438, they arrived in Venice.
 Perhaps letters from Basel had caused the emperor to doubt the choice already made, but certainly the now final rupture between the pope and Basel.
 And more voices are rising in the Greek camp, to go to Basel after all.
 Then two payments of papal money do their work and a Greek commission to the emperor decides by majority vote to go to the pope after all.

 After Cusa and his men left Basel in May 1437, Basel gave Eugenius an ultimatum to appear (July 31, 1437).
 Eugenius replied with the bull Doctoris gentium of Sept.
 18, 1437, moving the council from Basel to Ferrara in the Ecclesiastical State.
 Sigismond's death removed perhaps the only figure from the scene who could have healed an open rift between pope and council, since both sides reluctantly promised to accept his mediation.
 Eugenius could now push through his own council, thus forcing Basel to suspend him (Jan.
 25, 1438) and deposed him (June 25, eleven days before Eugenius' union with the Greeks).
 The deposition cost Basel the support of many European princes and bishops.
-Equally, Sigismond's death was a severe blow to John: he was only served by a united West, which could provide maximum assistance against the Turks.
+Equally, Sigismond's death was a severe blow to the emperor John: he was only served by a united West, which could provide maximum assistance against the Turks.

 Terror must have gripped the Greeks' hearts, because it did not bode well for the pope to make such an unrealistic demand even at first contact.
-Among the patriarch, Syropoulos even sees consternation because he had counted on the pope in freeing the Greek church from servitude to the emperor.
+In the patriarch, the skevofylax Syropoulos even sees consternation because he had counted on the pope in freeing the Greek church from servitude to the emperor.
 Joseph could not meet the demand.
 This was not just a joust over etiquette or custom.
 He, as a representative of the Greek church, would deny the principle equality of the churches by foot-kissing.
 “This is a novelty, and I will never approve or do that” he said.
 Novelty (kainotomia) was the designation of what in Greek eyes were impermissible Latin deviations from ritual and dogmatic tradition.
 The dogma of filioque was one such novelty.
 Joseph's words indicate that he sees the Latin demand in the perspective of relations between the churches.

 Eugenius' demand was incomprehensibly undiplomatic.
-He knew through Traversari that the patriarch considered him a brother but he may have been greatly stumped by the refusal on 26-2-1438 of the patriarch's emissaries, the bishops of Herakleia and Monemvasia , to kiss his foot, while the imperial emissaries did kiss the foot.
+He knew through Traversari that the patriarch considered him as a brother but he may have been greatly stumped by the refusal on 26-2-1438 of the patriarch's emissaries, the bishops of Herakleia and Monemvasia , to kiss his foot, while the imperial emissaries did kiss the foot.
 What is striking is the similarity of Eugenius' course of action to the Latin tactic of making harsh demands without the slightest concession, common later at the council.
-It is possible that Eugenius saw fit to use these tactics already when establishing the protocol at the meeting with the patriarch.
+It is possible that Eugenius saw it fit to use these tactics already when establishing the protocol at the meeting with the patriarch.

 Of the historians who have described the incident surrounding the foot kissing, most disapprove of the Latin demand.
 But the preeminent researcher on the council, Joseph Gill, expresses no opinion on the claim.
 He is also silent on any psychological effect on the Greeks.
 If we then also see, that Gill barely discusses the whole incident, we must conclude that he downplays the importance of the incident.

 Then another Roman Catholic author already took a more understanding position in 1923.
-It was Mohler, who said, Who will blame the patriarch for refusing so stubbornly?
+It was Mohler, who said: who will blame the patriarch for refusing so stubbornly?
 Furthermore, Mohler indicates, how the mood among the Greeks deteriorated due to still other minor incidents.
 Leidl takes roughly a middle position between Gill and Mohler.
-He comments: Wir konstatieren zu Beginn eine ziemlich frostige Atmosphäre.
+He comments: wir konstatieren zu Beginn eine ziemlich frostige Atmosphäre.
 Laurent calls another occasion, the welcome in Ferrara of the patriarch by only six bishops and no cardinal, flawed and ungracious.

 On March 8, in a separate room, in secreta camera, the pope greeted the patriarch and his clergy in groups of six each.
 This instead of the intended grand ceremonial reception.
 In the days that followed, the emperor demanded of the pope a period of four months for inviting, and discussing with, the princes and the Basel majority.
 The union council could be opened in the meantime, but dogmatic discussions were not to begin for another four months.
 Eugenius gave in.
 This cost him a great financial sacrifice, for he had to support all the Greeks and many Latins.
 The Greeks now also stipulated payment of money, whereas the pope had wanted to provide them with food in kind.
 As a result, the papal coffers became even emptier, payments were regularly delayed, while food prices doubled in Ferrara.